rmckayfleming/cyfer/cyfer-expressions/textual.md

-# Cyfer Expressions - Textual
+# Cyfer Expressions - Syntax

 Cyfer Expressions are a simple, human readable way to compose and structure data for use by the computer.
 They consist of **Atoms** and **Sequences**. **Atoms** represent primitive forms of data. **Sequences** are compositions of **Atoms** and other **Sequences**.
 In some sense, **Atoms** are to words as **Sequences** are to sentences or paragraphs.